 - Pool program for water walking should be used as an adjunct to patient care at this point

 - See Appendix for basic pool program

 - See WB progression patient handout in the Appendix section

-- Foot flat weight bearing (FFWB) and bilateral crutches x6 weeks to keep excessive load off of the hip and protect healing structures.
+- Foot flat weight bearing (FFWB) and bilateral crutches x3 weeks to keep excessive load off of the hip and protect healing structures.

+- Reconstruction or microfracture procedures must remain FFWB with crutches for 6-7 weeks.

-- Weaning from crutches.
-May take up to 2 weeks to completely wean!
+- Weaning from crutches

 - Begin with standing weight shifts to assess patient tolerance

-- o POD 42-48
+- o POD 21-25

 - Single crutch on opposite side at home

 - Bilateral crutches with WBAT in public

-- o POD 49-52
+- o POD 25-28

 - No crutches at home

 - 1 crutch on opposite side in public

-- o POD 53-56+
+- POD 28+

 - Off crutches entirely

-- Please do not wean completely from crutches unless the patient can ambulate without a significant limp!
-Do not hesitate to remain at a lower level if patients have an increase in painful symptoms!
+- Please do not wean completely from crutches unless the patient can ambulate without a limp!